Warner Music Australia: History

 A year later Warner Bros.
 Records worldwide (including Australia) changed its name to Kinney Music.
-The monopoly laws in America at the time did not allow the three labels to trade as one, and so the umbrella name of Kinney Music came into being.
+The monopoly laws in America at the time did not allow the three labels to trade as one, so the umbrella name of Kinney Music was chosen.
 For the first two years, the Australian Record Company (ARC), now known as Sony Music, handled the Australian distribution.

-Turner's budgeted income for the first year was one million dollars.
-That was achieved in seven months, with the first year's sales being just under two million dollars.
-By 1 October 1972, US monopoly laws had also changed and WEA (the first initial of each of the three main labels) was born.
+Turner's income for the first year was 1 million dollars.
+That was achieved in seven months, with the first years sales being just under $2 million.
+By 1 October 1972, U.S. monopoly laws had changed and WEA, using the first initial of each of the three main labels for its name, was born.
 From that time, WEA Australia had its own sales and distribution arm.
-Adding a warehouse to the offices forced a change of location to George Place, in the Sydney suburb of Artarmon.